 In 2010, Hybenova and colleagues found that patients with autoimmune thyroiditis and other autoimmune diseases like multiple sclerosis, psoriasis, systemic lupus erythematosus and atopic eczema, show increased lymphocyte reactivity (where white blood cells increase in size in the presence of an antigen, which could indicate the presence of an infection or an autoimmune condition) in vitro to inorganic nickel (as well as other metals) compared to healthy controls.

-As such, delayed reactions and hypersensitivity to nickel can be measured with the commercially available lymphocyte transformation test, LTT-MELISA, which is a whole blood test that measures one’s lymphocyte reactivity upon exposure to metal.
+As such, delayed reactions and hypersensitivity to nickel can be measured with the MELISA (Memory Lymphocyte Immunostimulation Assay) test, which is a whole blood test that measures one’s lymphocyte reactivity upon exposure to metal.
 According to the current scientific literature, this test can detect hypersensitivity to metals, including nickel.

 The Link Between Nickel Allergy and Hashimoto’s